Loading...

 Portion Control

-Add a source of healthy fats such as avocado, nuts, or seeds to your meal to help stabilize blood sugar levels.
+Add vegetables such as spinach, broccoli, or cauliflower to your meal to increase fiber intake, which can help stabilize blood sugar levels.

-Including a small amount of vinegar or lemon juice in your meal may help reduce glucose spikes.
+Incorporate a small amount of vinegar or lemon juice in your meal or dressing to help reduce post-meal blood sugar spikes.

 healthspan-mbl